 The system of internal control is designed to manage risk to a reasonable level rather than to eliminate all risk of failure to achieve policies, aims and objectives, it can therefore only provide reasonable and not absolute assurance of effectiveness.
 The system of internal control is based on an ongoing process designed to identify and prioritise the risks to the achievement of Academy Trust policies, aims and objectives, to evaluate the likelihood of those risks being realised and the impact should they be realised and to manage them efficiently, effectively and economically.
-The system of internal control has been in place in Isleworth and Syon School for Boys for the period ended 31 August 2012 and up to the date of approval of the annual report and financial statements.
+The system of internal control has been in place in Warlingham School for the period ended 31 August 2013 and up to the date of approval of the annual report and financial statements.